 Additionally, online brokerage platforms usually have options of either a hands-on self-directed investment option or investing on auto-pilot using Robo-advisors.

 - Retirement Planning 101: How to plan for retirement in Canada

 - Understanding RRSPs: All you need to know

 - The Crypto craze: How to invest in crypto in Canada

 - Understanding ETFs: What the heck are they?

 ETF is best defined as a basket of investments.
 ETFs are frequently pegged such that they can follow a particular market index.
 ETF can characteristically be a mix of stocks, bonds, commodities, or each of the aforementioned.
 It is on an exchange that they are sold or bought.

-Rather than investing all your money in one particular stock, ETFs allow a way reduce your losses by having a diversified investment portfolio.
-Just like stocks and bonds trading ETFs can be done via online brokerage platforms.
-Wealthsimple Trade offers a way to buy and sell ETF commission free.
+Rather than investing all your money in one particular stock, ETFs allow a way to reduce your losses by having a diversified investment portfolio.
+Just like stocks and bonds trading, ETFs can be done via online brokerage platforms.
+Wealthsimple Trade offers a way to buy and sell ETF commission-free.

 Once you create an account on Wealthsimple, you get the option to open a TFSA as well from within your dashboard.